-- Anne Elliot in Persuasion

 And learns its name but to detest the sound.

-Although painted a century later, Frederick William Elwell's The Wedding Dress conveys the tragedy that shattered families like the Austens when the news reached them of Tom Fowle's death.
+Although painted a century later, Frederick William Elwell's The Wedding Dress conveys the tragedy that shattered the Austens when the news reached them of Tom Fowle's death.
 In addition to being beloved by Cassandra, Tom was like a brother to Jane and her brothers, because he had lived with them when their father was his tutor.

 The model for this painting later lost her own husband in the Great War.